 Contrasting busy elements with white space

-Asymmetrical design works great when integrated with minimalism (which just so happens to be trend number 8).
-You can create the desired balance by focusing all your carefully-chosen elements in one area of your slide, leaving the rest blank.
+You can create a happy balance of trendy and functional by focusing all your carefully-chosen chaotic elements in one area of your slide.
+This will leave a good amount of blank space and avoid audience overload.
 This balancing act between negative space and content will create contrast, and leave you, as designer, in control of your audience’s focus.

 As well as disruption in patterns and contrasting colours, the human eye prioritises movement.
 Just think about the last time you were outside at night.
 With everything plunged into darkness, it’s hard to know where to look.
 However, when something moves in your peripherals, your eye darts instinctively in that direction.

-You can apply this same idea to your asymmetrical slides to achieve the desired balance.
-Of course, with PowerPoint you have the luxury of animation, but you can achieve motion in other ways.
+You can apply this same idea to your Gen Z-inspired excessive slide design.
+Of course, with PowerPoint you have the luxury of animation, as discussed above, but you can achieve motion in other ways.
 For example, the eye will naturally scan in the direction you read, unless there is a powerful pull in the other direction.
-You can create this pull in a number of ways, such as adding directional cues, like an arrow or sharp, pointed object.
-Alternatively, try using photography where the subject is looking in a certain direction, then your audience will naturally follow their eyeline.
+You can create this pull by adding directional cues, like an arrow or sharp, pointed object.
+Alternatively, try using photography where the subject is looking in a certain direction, and your audience will naturally follow their eyeline.
+Then, simply, put your key messages in this space.

 This isn’t just a decorative flourish.
 Serifs are used to guide the horizontal flow of the eye across the page.
 When used for slide body copy, serifs increase the contrast and spacing between letters, improving identification, increasing legibility, and reducing eye fatigue.
 Serifs can also represent a subtle and sophisticated side of your brand personality.